edenia/docs.edenia.com/docs/community-resources/telegram-channels.md

 ---
 id: telegram-channels
-title: Eos Costa Rica Telegram Channels
+title: EOS Costa Rica Telegram Channels
 sidebar_label: Telegram Channels
-description: Telegram Channels of Eos Costa Rica community
+description: Telegram Channels of EOS Costa Rica community
 keywords: [Edenia Telegram Channels, EOS, EOS Costa Rica, eosio.io, What is the Edenia Telegram Channels?, Telegram Edenia Community]
 ---

 Telegram channels are an ideal tool to spread messages to large numbers of people.
-The following is a list of the most relevant channels of the Eos Costa Rica community, in which content is shared that can be very useful.
+The following is a list of the most relevant channels of the EOS Costa Rica community, in which content is shared that can be very useful.

-## Eos Costa Rica General Community
+## EOS Costa Rica General Community

 - [EOS](https://t.me/EOSproject)
 - [EOIO Gov](https://t.me/EOSGov)